 We believe we have an important role and responsibility in improving access to medicines, vaccines and quality health care worldwide, helping to reduce the burden of disease in the parts of the world that need it most.

-We work in collaboration with others—local communities, governments, donors, patient organizations, health care professionals, nongovernmental organizations (NGOs), multilateral organizations and others in the private sector—to contribute our expertise and knowledge.
+We work in collaboration with local communities, governments, donors, patient organizations, health care professionals, nongovernmental organizations (NGOs), multilateral organizations, and others in the private sector to contribute our expertise and knowledge.

 Alliance to Advance Patient-Centered Cancer Care

-In 2016, our company’s Foundation announced a new initiative, the Alliance to Advance Patient-Centered Cancer Care.
-The Alliance aims to increase timely access to patient-centered care and reduce disparities in cancer care, especially for vulnerable and underserved adult populations in the United States.
+In 2017, our company’s Foundation launched the Alliance to Advance Patient-Centered Cancer Care.
+The Alliance aims to increase timely access to patient-centered care and reduce disparities in cancer care, especially for vulnerable and underserved populations in the United States.
 Learn more.

 Bridging the Gap: Reducing Disparities in Diabetes Care

-With funding from our company’s Foundation, Bridging the Gap aims to improve access to high-quality diabetes care and reduce health disparities among vulnerable and underserved populations with type 2 diabetes in the United States.
+Our company’s Foundation launched Bridging the Gap in 2017 to improve access to high-quality diabetes care and to reduce health disparities among vulnerable and underserved populations with type 2 diabetes in the United States.
 Learn more.

 MECTIZAN® Donation Program